Rlx 1.1.0

 Song Block Graphic

-The contents of each Song Block can be defined through three main mechanisms: Tags, Snapshots, and Manual Editing.
+The contents of each Song Block can be defined through Snapshots.
 Reliq allows for 256 song blocks per project, with blocks progressing in a linear order from Block 1 to Block 256.

 Linear Structure Graphic